-Between the C17th and C19th both Hillesley and Tresham became thriving farming communities with a variety of associated crafts and trades; and various corn and fullers mills developed along the Kilcott Valley.
+Archaeology has revealed remains of a ringwork (see note below) and possible Saxo-Norman fortified manor at Jubillee Field, Hillesley.
+There is evidence of 11th and 12th century field systems at Farmcote, Hillesley.
+Between the 17th and 19th centuries both Hillesley and Tresham became thriving farming communities with a variety of associated crafts and trades.
+Various corn and fullers mills developed along the Kilcott Valley.

-The C20th saw the gradual end of agriculture as the dominant employer.
+The 20th century saw the gradual end of agriculture as the dominant employer.
 As elsewhere, the loss of both men and horses in the Great War led to changes in farming practice and patterns of employment.
-Horse transport was replaced by the bicycle and motor car, leading to the villages becoming less isolated and more attractive to commuters.
+Horse transport was replaced by the bicycle and motor car.
+This led to the village becoming less isolated and more attractive to commuters.

-Hillesley has largely become a dormitary village.
-Most of the farms have had to diversify to survive, and most of the cottages have been modernised and extended.
-It has gained housing developments at St Giles Barton and Farmcote; but lost its post office, shops and baptist chapel.
-The Fleece, one of the two pubs, continues to thrive; as does the primary school first established in 1875.
+Hillesley has largely become a dormitory village.
+Most of the farms have had to diversify to survive.
+Most of the cottages have been modernised and extended.
+Hillesley has gained housing developments at St Giles Barton and Farmcote, but lost its post office, shops and Baptist chapel.
+The Fleece, one of the two pubs, continues to thrive, as does the primary school.
+This was first established in 1875.
 St Giles Church, built in 1851, is now part of the Wickwar Benefice.

-Tresham retains four working farms and the church built in 1855; but has lost all other amenties.
+Tresham retains four working farms and the church which was built in 1855 but has lost all other amenities.